But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.

-Later that night around 9:30 p.m., I am downstairs setting up my coffee for the next day and can hear Grace doing a video chat upstairs in the room directly above me.
-I know she will get off soon because she knows its bedtime anyway.
+Later that night around 9:30 p.m., I am downstairs setting up my coffee for the next day and can hear Grace on a video chat upstairs in the room directly above me.
+I am expecting she will get off soon because she knows it's bedtime anyway.

 I felt literally pulled up the stairs.

-I will confess now, Reader, that when I have heard people say things like this - they were “called,” or “told” or “pulled,” I think... now, that's melodramatic.
+I confess that when I have heard people say things like this - they were “called,” or “told” or “pulled,” I think... now, that's melodramatic.
 How can you feel "pulled" up the stairs?
 These are overly emotional people who are trying to sensationalize their spiritual experience.
 These are people who let emotion run their lives.
 I was skeptical.
 At my most gracious times, I thought maybe they had a much deeper walk than I would ever have, but God really never did anything like that with me.
-Oh sure, when I was still - like in the shower or just simply alone somewhere, could be anywhere, I would feel a thought that seemed to come from the Holy Spirit.
+Oh sure, when I was still - like in the shower or just simply alone somewhere, could be anywhere, I would feel a thought that seemed to come from somewhere outside of me, and I could attribute that to the Holy Spirit.
 But I never could precisely pinpoint it and say with certainty: Ah, yes.
 Thank you, Lord.
 I got that message loud and clear.
 It was just not part of my experienced faith.

 But, here I am, telling you.